What does our marriage tell the world about God?

 God is not man, that he should lie, or a son of man, that he should change his mind.
 Has he said, and will he not do it?
 Or has he spoken, and will he not fulfill it?
 Numbers 23:19 (ESV)

-Faithfulness means we keep allegiance to God, first of all, and to our promises secondly.
+Faithfulness means we maintain our allegiance to God, first of all, and to our promises secondly.
 Those who maintain faithfulness will be rewarded by God.

 Many in our culture place personal happiness at the very top of their list of values.
-I have known people who justified divorcing their spouses because they insisted that God wanted them to be happy, which was not possible while they were married to their then current spouse.
+I have known people who justified divorcing their spouses because they insisted that God wanted them to be happy, which was not possible while they remained married to their then current spouses.

 God does care about our happiness, but he values our faithfulness to our promises even more.
 Happiness is a temporary thing, but faithfulness carries an eternal reward.

-When we make a covenant promise to our spouse at marriage, keeping it becomes one of the most important issues in life, even more important than having a spouse who fulfills our desire for personal happiness.
+When we make a covenant promise to our spouse at marriage, keeping it becomes one of the most important issues in our lives, even more important than having a spouse who fulfills our desire for personal happiness.

 I am sure I just lost some of you, but consider that being faithful carries its own brand of happiness, which will never fade and which we will carry with us to judgment, where we will hear our Lord say, “Well done, good and faithful servant.”
-(Matthew 25:21) In other words, once we get over the need to pursue our own pleasure and determine to keep our word no matter what, God will make sure we experience plenty of happiness, but not the superficial kind.
+(Matthew 25:21) In other words, if we put being faithful above the pursuit our own pleasure, I believe that God will make sure that we experience happiness, but maybe not the superficial kind.
 We will know the deep satisfaction of loving someone unconditionally, just as God loves us.
-We will find the joy of loving someone despite his or her faults, shortcomings, and sins, just as God does for us.
+We will find the joy of loving someone despite his or her faults, shortcomings, and sins, just as God shows us.
 I am sure it was absolutely no fun whatsoever for Jesus to be nailed to a cross, but his faithfulness to God and us enabled him to endure the shame and pain because he understood that on the other side of that suffering was something indescribably valuable.

-Understanding the importance of being faithful until death will help us to enter marriage with the proper sense of gravity and give us a reason to persevere when things get tough.
+Understanding the importance of being faithful until death will help us enter marriage with a proper sense of soberness and give us a reason to persevere if things get tough.

 Remember: at the altar, we vow to be faithful until death, not until something or someone better comes along.

-In summary, knowing and embracing that marriage is a covenant before God to remain faithful for life to our spouse is an important key to building a strong marriage.
+In summary, knowing that marriage is a covenant before God and embracing the commitment to remain faithful for life to our spouse are important keys to building a strong marriage.
 Making this commitment up front will preserve us from ever considering that divorce is an option, barring adultery, abandonment, or abuse, and even then there may be hope for reconciliation.

-Making the commitment to keep our covenant promises is a huge key to the happiness that comes from building a lasting and strong marriage.
+Making the commitment to keep our covenant promises is a huge key to the happiness that comes from building a strong and lasting marriage.

 Why Do People Hate Marriage?

-The Naturalistic Worldview and Marriage
+The Materialistic Worldview and Marriage

 In this way of seeing the world, all morality, laws, and values are human constructs that can be altered or abolished at will.
 There is no ultimate test for what is right or wrong.
 All that we have are socially accepted norms enforced by those in power.